gyaaniguy/personal-drive/Readme.md

 - Fast sort, even for thousands of files
 - Breadcrumb navigation
 - Rename functionality
-- Drag and Drop to Upload files and folders
+- Drag and Drop to upload files and folders
 - Duplicate detection and overwriting/abort option
-- Edit Text Files
+- Edit text files
 - Create new files
+- Markdown supported

 ## Requirements:
 - A server running PHP with sqlite, PHP composer, nodejs, npm.